aashish-project/YUM-MART/README.md

 # YUM-MART
-### I have developed a preliminary HTML and CSS design, but it is temporary.
+I have developed a preliminary HTML and CSS design, but it is temporary.
 Our objective is to move forward in the optimal direction.
 ![image](https://github.com/aashish-project/YUM-MART/assets/96516926/54a3b706-5d22-4d4d-b6e7-1c66377617c0)
-### if we click the image we redirect to this page where we can see the discription of the product,comments, review, category, etc.
+If we click the image we redirect to this page where we can see the discription of the product,comments, review, category, etc.
 ![image](https://github.com/aashish-project/YUM-MART/assets/96516926/043f91ad-66cf-4e04-9f10-5b463d4ea6bc)
-### If we activate the 'Add to Cart' button, the selected items will be added to the cart, and the total sum of the items in the cart (up to that point we just do that much on cart)
+If we activate the 'Add to Cart' button, the selected items will be added to the cart, and the total sum of the items in the cart (up to that point we just do that much on cart)
 ![image](https://github.com/aashish-project/YUM-MART/assets/96516926/b7340f4d-ad4a-42f1-b416-e033c89fd822)
-### we can search the restaurant, item name, category,etc..
+We can search the restaurant, item name, category,etc..
 ![image](https://github.com/aashish-project/YUM-MART/assets/96516926/f2500d77-ad41-4916-9589-4d8e2923d82f)
-### adding the items require all of its description like item name, price, discount, category, restaurant name,
+adding the items require all of its description like item name, price, discount, category, restaurant name,
 ![image](https://github.com/aashish-project/YUM-MART/assets/96516926/881c785b-5ed2-4bca-9c36-7faa3f6e67c2)